gvwilson/sensibleadventures/nardica/nardica.md

 He hesitated.
 "Do you know yet whether the ship had any crew?"

-The tiny woman's expression softened slightly.
+The tiny woman's expression didn't soften.
-"I'm afraid not.
+"I'm afraid we don't.
 And even if we did,
 Intelligence might not share that knowledge."